taiwocoker007/ms030/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Install_M365_Apps_using_MDM.md

 5. Click **Info** to see the MDM enrollment information.

-6. After some moments, you should see a message, telling you that your IT department has to make some changes on your computer.

-7. Wait a few minutes and verify, that the Microsoft 365 apps were installed on LON-CL3.
+6. Wait a few minutes and verify, that the Microsoft 365 apps were installed on LON-CL3.

 # End of Lab 5